Temple architecture (LDS Church): Salt Lake Temple

-The Salt Lake Temple (4) is the most recognizable of all Latter-day Saint temples and is an international symbol of the church.
-It is the largest temple of the church, with a total floor area of 253000 sqft.
-(The Los Angeles California Temple was larger before the Salt Lake temple was expanded.)
+The Salt Lake Temple (4) is the most recognizable of all Latter-day Saint temples, and it is an international symbol of the Church.
+It is the LDS Church's largest temple, with a total floor area of 253000 sqft.
+(The Los Angeles California Temple was larger before the Salt Lake Temple was expanded.)
 The first of the castellated temples to be started, it was the last to be completed, after 40 years of construction.

-The building has six spires, suggestive of Gothic and other classical styles but unique, distinctive, and symbolic.
+The building has six spires, suggestive of Gothic and other classical styles, but distinctive and symbolic.
 It has four progressive-style ordinance rooms and fourteen sealing rooms.

 The walls of the Salt Lake Temple are nine feet thick at the base and six feet thick at the top.
-It was the first temple to feature the prominent standing angel Moroni statue, which was created by Paris-trained sculptor Cyrus E. Dallin.
-Prior to that, the Nauvoo temple sported a flying angel weather vane.
-Of the dozen temples built from the construction of the Salt Lake Temple until the 1980s, only the Los Angeles California and the Washington DC temples had a similar statue.
-Moroni statues then became a standard part of nearly all LDS temples, and have been added to several temples originally built without them.
+It was the first temple to feature the prominent standing Angel Moroni statue, which was created by Paris-trained sculptor Cyrus E. Dallin.
+Before the creation of that statue, the Nauvoo Temple had a flying-angel weather vane.
+Of the dozen temples built between the construction of the Salt Lake Temple and the 1980s, only the Los Angeles, California, and the Washington, D.C., temples had similar statues.
+Angel Moroni statues then became a standard part of nearly all LDS temples, and these statues have been added to several temples originally built without them.